Louisiana State University running back charged with attempted second-degree murder

 A spokesperson for Louisiana State University could not immediately be reached for comment.

-During the 2023 football season, Holly rushed 11 times for a total of 110 yards and one touchdown during, according to data on the university’s website.
+During the 2023 football season, Holly rushed 11 times for a total of 110 yards and one touchdown.
 In October, Holly was named as the Southeastern Conference Freshman of the Week.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.